IsharMhzn/Scratchy/README.md

 # Scratchy
-**Scratchy** is a useful mini version of paint where one can draw anything.
+**Scratchy** is a useful mini version of paint where one can draw anything made using pygame.

 ## Working
 There are two modes: